notpresident35/awesome-learn-gamedev/README.md

 [https://ltpf.ramiismail.com](https://ltpf.ramiismail.com)

-<span style="color: #9900ff;">A series of game jam post-mortems</span> - these are more valuable than they let on, because they show you the whole game-making process, start to finish.
+🟪 A series of game jam post-mortems - these are more valuable than they let on, because they show you the whole game-making process, start to finish.
 Not only will this help you avoid common pitfalls, it will help you know how to follow that process for your own game.
 Watch a couple before entering your first jam or starting your first project!

 [“PONY!” – A Ludum Dare 33 Time Lapse](https://www.youtube.com/watch?v=fW88C_w3EzE&list=PLrvwNabyAw30pIbitXIHLdSTm4t9I3iT1)